Simply Fresh Foodie

 Instructions

-2. Thaw Remove 2 sheets of frozen puff pastry from pack and allow to sit out and thaw for 15- 30 minutes.
+3. Remove 2 puff pastry squares from the pack and allow to thaw for 15-30 minutes.

-4. Heat Heat large, shallow non-stick pan over medium heat.
+5. Heat a large, shallow non-stick pan over medium heat.

-5. Add Once pan is heated, add vegan butter and brown sugar.
+6. Once the pan is warm, add the vegan butter and brown sugar.

-6. Stir Stir the butter and brown sugar over medium heat constantly for about 2 minutes until the mixture is well combined and the sugar is melted.
+7. Mix the butter and brown sugar over medium heat, stirring constantly for about 2 minutes.
+The mixture should be well-combined and the sugar completely melted.

-7. Add Add apple, pinch of salt, lemon juice, and cinnamon.
-Lower the heat and allow to simmer for 5 minutes.
+8. Add the diced apples, a pinch of salt, lemon juice, and cinnamon to the pan.
+Lower the heat and allow everything to simmer for 5 minutes.

-10. Fill Dollop about 2 tablespoon apple mixture into the centre of each square.
+11. Dollop about 2 Tablespoons of apple mixture into the centre of each square.

-12. Seal Seal each popover but pressing the edges of the triangle with a fork.
-Pierce the top of each popover, to let steam out while they bake.
+14. With the same fork, pierce the top of each turnover, to let steam out while they bake.

-13. Bake Place the popovers on a baking tray lined with baking paper, leaving space between.
-Bake the popovers in the preheated oven for 15-20 minutes until the pastry has risen and is golden brown in colour.
-They should feel crisp to the touch, and have a uniform gold colour.
+16. Bake in the preheated oven for 15-20 minutes until the pastry has risen and is golden brown in colour.
+They should feel crisp to the touch, and have a uniform hue.

-14. Serve Serve popovers warm, straight out of the oven or with a dollop of vegan ice cream.
+17. Serve popovers warm, straight out of the oven.
+For an extra touch, top them with a scoop of vegan ice cream or custard.

 • Prep Time: 30 minutes